Elvis Costello: 1976–1977: My Aim Is True

-By February 1977, Riviera and Robinson, who were now Costello's managers, had given him his new stage name, Elvis.
-The reference to Elvis Presley, who was still alive at the time, was simply intended to get attention.
-Costello neither particularly liked nor disliked Presley.
-Because Costello had seen his father, Ross, work under a variety of stage names, he gave little thought to the name change.
-Riviera and Robinson also helped give Costello a distinctive appearance that contrasted with the contemporaneous ideas how pop stars looked; they swapped the unobtrusive rimless glasses Costello had worn to correct astigmatism since he was a teenager for a pair with large black frames.
+By February 1977, Stiff founders Jake Riviera and Dave Robinson, who were now Costello's managers, had given him his new stage name, Elvis.
+The reference to Elvis Presley, who was still alive at the time, was intended to get attention.
+The managers also developed Costello's image, particularly the large black glasses.
 Costello's first single, "Less than Zero", was released at the end of March 1977.
 It received a few brief, mixed reviews in the British music press and sold very few copies.
 Two further singles, "Alison" and "(The Angels Wanna Wear My) Red Shoes", also sold poorly; the former would become one of his best-regarded and best-known songs.
-Costello was receiving increasingly prominent, positive coverage in the British music press.
+Nevertheless, Costello was receiving increasingly prominent, positive coverage in the British music press.

-My Aim Is True had been completed since the end of January but its release was delayed, first because Stiff had wanted to release records by other artists who seemed more tied to transient music trends and then because of legal difficulties with Stiff's distributor, Island Records.
-It was released on 22 July 1977.
-Two weeks earlier, Costello had left his job as a computer operator at Elizabeth Arden on the condition that Stiff pay him, as an advance on future royalties, a regular stipend equal to the wages he had been earning at his job.
+My Aim Is True was released in the UK in July 1977.
+Its delayed release was because Stiff had wanted to release records by other artists who seemed more tied to transient music trends and then because of legal difficulties with Stiff's distributor, Island Records.
+The album received extensive, favourable coverage in the UK music press, and reached No. 14 on the UK Albums Chart within a few weeks of its release.
+Around this time, Costello recorded "Watching the Detectives" at Pathway with the bassist Andrew Bodnar and the drummer Steve Goulding of the Rumour, with organ and piano overdubs by keyboardist Steve Nieve.
+The song was a departure from the sound of My Aim Is True, displaying reggae-style rhythms.
+It was inspired by the Clash's debut album and by Bernard Herrmann's Hitchcock scores.
+Costello later called it his "first real record".
+It was released in mid-October as a non-album single in the UK, reaching No. 15, becoming Costello's first single to chart in any country; it appeared on the US version of My Aim Is True, released in early November through Columbia Records.
+It charted at No. 32 on the US Billboard Top LPs & Tape chart and was named among the best albums of the year by US music critics.